 Free food is offered to seniors over 60 years of age from the federal government funded Commodity Supplemental Food Program (CSFP).
 Healthy meals and groceries are offered in partnership with the United States Department of Agriculture (USDA) and your state.
 Additional nutrition information is also provided in order to help facilitate good health from the USDA CSFP program.

 For seniors struggling to feed their pets, free dog or cat food may be available too.
 Some Meals on Wheels services now provide this for low income elderly and the homebound.
 It is not yet offered nationwide, but an increasing number of providers are implementing this program for those elderly households that have a very low income.

 The free food for a clients pet will free up their often fixed income salaries for other basic needs.
 In addition, having a healthy pet can really help a senior citizen, recently retired or disabled person by providing companionship and other benefits.
 Learn where to go to free pet food from meals on wheels and how the service benefits the homebound.

 Seniors have options when it comes to health insurance, such as Medicare and government programs that can help people pay their medical bills.
 With many retirees living on a fixed income, paying for health care is very difficult if not impossible.
 So there is information and resources offered to help the elderly deal with escalating medical costs.

 Senior Health Insurance Assistance Program (SHIP) is a source of information.
 The specialists that are part of this program can help seniors understand their health insurance benefits, plans that are available, medical bills and rights.
 They also help seniors find free or cheap homecare services.
-The elderly can learn about grants or vouchers for buying prescription medications as well.
+The elderly can learn about grants or free vouchers for buying prescription medications as well.
 This program supports Medicare beneficiaries, including people who are under 65 years old.